grpc-ecosystem/grpc-health-probe/README.md

       initialDelaySeconds: 10
 ```

-This approach provide proper readiness/liveness checking to your applications
+This approach provides proper readiness/liveness checking to your applications
 that implement the [gRPC Health Checking Protocol][hc].

 ## Health Checking TLS Servers